salem11111111/SPLQ/README.md

 ```

 **Confirm indexes you're allowed to search**
+This Splunk query uses eventcount to quickly count how many events exist in your Splunk data.
+The index=* part tells Splunk to search across all indexes, meaning it will look at every dataset you have access to.
+The option summarize=false means Splunk will skip using any precomputed summaries and instead count events directly from the raw data, which is slower but more accurate and up-to-date.
+This command is useful when you want a quick overview of the number of events in your environment without applying any filters.
+It essentially gives you a raw total of events for each index, helping you understand the size and activity of your log data.

   ```
   | eventcount summarize=false index=*
   ```

 **Search for specific .exe unknown index/source/sourcetype**
+This Splunk query searches across three indexes — sysmon, wineventlog, and os (index=sysmon OR index=wineventlog OR index=os) — looking for any events that contain the text .exe, which usually indicates executable files being run on a system.
+The .exe filter is not field-specific, so Splunk searches for it anywhere in the raw event data.
+The pipe (|) sends the results to the table command, which organizes the output neatly into columns: _time (when the event happened), host (the machine that generated the event), source (the file or data source), sourcetype (type of data, such as logs from Sysmon or Windows events), and _raw (the full raw log entry).
+Finally, | sort -_time sorts the results in descending order by time, so the newest events appear first.
+This query is useful for tracking executable activity across multiple data sources in your environment.
   ```
   (index=sysmon OR index=wineventlog OR index=os)
   ".exe"